-The Lake Mead/Las Vegas Wash Program (\$598,000) will continue bank stabilization activities to control erosion, prevent wetland degradation, and provide habitat diversity.
-The Colorado River Water Quality Improvement Program (\$241,000) will continue to provide monitoring and investigation of the salinity sources in the Region and identify sources of pollution entering the Colorado River from the Las Vegas Wash.
-The Salt River Project (\$101,000) continues work on a Northern Arizona Water Management study and continues the Verde River Water Resources study as an avenue to address water supply and demand challenges under the Water and Energy Management and Development activity.
+The Lake Mead/Las Vegas Wash Program request of \$598,000 will continue bank stabilization activities to control erosion, prevent wetland degradation, and provide habitat diversity.
+The Colorado River Water Quality Improvement Program request of \$241,000 will continue to provide monitoring and investigation of the salinity sources in the Region and identify sources of pollution entering the Colorado River from the Las Vegas Wash.

+The Salt River Project request of \$101,000 activity continues work to address water supply and demand challenges.

-Recognizing the State of California has the lead role and responsibility for Salton Sea management, \$2 million funds the Salton Sea Research Project, which will continue coordination and exchange of technical resources with the Salton Sea Authority and other stakeholders.
+Recognizing the State of California has the lead role and responsibility for Salton Sea management, the \$2 million request for the Salton Sea Research Project which will continue coordination and exchange of technical resources with the Salton Sea Authority and other stakeholders.
 In addition, efforts will continue to monitor air and water quality data trends and coordinate actions to achieve common goals that address the natural resources and regional interests associated with the Sea.

-The Land Management and Development activity request is \$1 million and provides for land management and resource activities within the CAP and the Salt River Project, including soil and hazardous waste management, cultural resources management, wildfire management plans, and accessibility compliance activities.
-Funding will also provide for trail activities for Pima and Pinal Counties.
+The Land Management and Development activity request is \$1 million and provides for land management and resource activities within the CAP (\$413,000) and the Salt River Project (\$603,000), including soil and hazardous waste management, cultural resources management, wildfire management plans, and accessibility compliance activities.